apache/mxnet/docs/api/python/rnn.md

 The `SequentialRNNCell` allows stacking multiple layers of RNN cells to improve the expressiveness and performance of the model.
 Cells can be added to a `SequentialRNNCell` in order, from bottom to top.
-When unrolling, the output of a lower-level cell is automatically passed to the next higher-level.
+When unrolling, the output of a lower-level cell is automatically passed to the cell above.

 ```python
 stacked_rnn_cells = mx.rnn.SequentialRNNCell()